-BIOL 4350 Vertebrate Embryology
+BIOL 4350 Developmental Biology

 Prerequisites: BIOL 2230 and BIOL 2270.
-A study of the fertilization process and embryology of selected vertebrates with the greatest emphasis placed on chick development.
+A study of development from fertilization through embryological stages, with an emphasis placed on experimental embryology and molecular genetic mechanisms in selected model organisms.

 BIOL 4400 Vertebrate Histology

 Prerequisites: BIOL 2230 and BIOL 2270, and 8 semester hours of senior college biology courses.
 Study of vertebrate histology with emphasis on the four primary tissues (epithelium, connective, muscle, and nerve).
 Laboratory work consists primarily of detailed microscopic study and drawings of tissues from prepared slides.
 Two 2-hour laboratory periods per week.